 * Chinese client confidence is in the lavatory

-* Chinese increase is inside the rest room
+* Chinese increase is inside the restroom

 * Chinese account stability is plummeting